Hours: Mon-Fri 8:30AM-5:00PM ET

 Payment from Initial Enrollment

-One of the primary ways how Medicare insurance agents earn money is when a consumer enrolls in a new plan.
+One of the primary ways licensed insurance agents earn money is when a consumer enrolls in a new plan.
 For instance, this can be when you enroll in your very first plan or if you enroll in a new plan that’s unlike what you were previously enrolled in.
-The maximum amounts of commission for Medicare Advantage and Medicare Part D sales that are payable to Medicare insurance agents is regulated by the Centers for Medicare & Medicaid Services (CMS) and updated each year.
+The maximum amounts of commission for Medicare Advantage and Medicare Part D sales that are payable to licensed insurance agents is regulated by the Centers for Medicare & Medicaid Services (CMS) and updated each year.
 These maximum commission amounts also vary depending on the state and region the plan is in, as well as the insurance provider itself.
-In 2024, the maximum commission amounts for most states are $611 for a new Medicare Advantage plan with drug coverage (MAPD) and $100 for a new Part D plan.

 These commissions are paid by the insurance company offering the plan, though companies are not required to pay the CMS-regulated maximum.
-This allows the Medicare insurance agent to help you find a Medicare insurance plan without charging you a fee for their services.
-At the same time, there isn’t any added cost you must pay for using an agent.
+This allows the licensed insurance agent to help you find a Medicare insurance plan without charging you a fee for their services.
+In fact, it’s illegal for an agent to charge you for Medicare insurance enrollment services.
 A plan you enroll in yourself will cost the same as an agent-assisted enrollment.

 After Initial Enrollment

 If you’re concerned that being paid to sell you a new plan may bias an agent you work with, don’t worry!
-As long as you’re working with an independent agent, one who works with multiple insurance companies, and not a captive agent, one who works for only one company, the agent should be doing their research and doing their best to find you the right plan.
+As long as you’re working with an independent licensed insurance agent, one who works with multiple insurance companies, and not a captive agent, one who works for only one company, the agent should be doing their research and doing their best to find you the right plan that meets your unique needs.
 There’s also another way that agents make money, and it’s great for consumers like you.
 If you end up sticking with your plan for another year, the agent who helped you enroll in that plan gets paid by the insurance company again.
 In this case, the agent receives a renewal commission that’s equal to half the amount of money they received initially for a new enrollment or an “unlike plan type” enrollment change so long as you remain in that plan or make a “like plan type” change (e.g., changing from one MAPD to another).
-In 2024, the renewal commission maximums set by CMS are $306 for MAPD enrollments for most states and $50 for PDP enrollments.

 Why are renewal commissions for agents great for consumers?
 These renewal commissions can really add up, which ensures that, even if you stick with the same plan, the agent is still getting something.
 Think about it this way.
 If your agent suggests enrolling in a new, but similar plan, it’s likely for a good reason, since they’re getting paid either way.
-The other benefit of these payments is that they incentivize an agent to help you find the right plan.
+The other benefit of these payments is that they incentivize an agent to help you find a plan that you’re continually satisfied with.
 They’re essentially a reward to your agent for finding you a plan you love the first time.
 So, if you stick with your plan for another year, your agent still gets a renewal fee, whether you meet with them or not.

 Depending on the insurance carrier and Medicare insurance plan type, there may be a lifetime renewal commission or they may be capped after five or six years.
 Luckily, by that time, it may be a good idea to review your plan to make sure it still matches your health care needs anyway.